 In these unpredictable times, one thing is certain – the pandemic has changed retail forever.
-In the coming months, brick and mortar retailers will need to continue to overhaul traditional practices and adopt efficient digital solutions, such as retail marketing management software and social media tools, in order to cut costs and reignite excitement for physical retail environments.
+In the coming months, brick-and-mortar retailers will need to continue to overhaul traditional practices and adopt efficient digital solutions, such as retail marketing management software and social media tools, in order to cut costs and reignite excitement for physical retail environments.

-Very few sectors of the economy have been as affected by the pandemic as much as brick and mortar retail stores.
-What was supposed to be just a few weeks of restrictions very quickly morphed into a much longer ordeal with the whole world battling to get the virus under control.
+Very few sectors of the economy have been as affected by the pandemic as much as brick-and-mortar retail stores.
+What was supposed to be just a few weeks of restrictions very quickly morphed into a much longer ordeal, with the whole world battling to get the virus under control.
 Over a year since the ominous headlines first hit our screens, there is now light at the end of the tunnel as people turn out in droves to get vaccinated and lockdown restrictions ease.

 In 2020, retail sales fell by 1.9%, the largest yearly fall currently recorded, with online sales increasing by 33.9%.
-Although the digital landscape had already hugely altered all our lives before the pandemic, the Covid-19 virus prevented us from leaving our homes and the ability to shop online offered a safer, more convenient alternative to travelling to a brick and mortar location.
+Although the digital landscape had already hugely altered all our lives before the pandemic, the Covid-19 virus prevented us from leaving our homes, and the ability to shop online offered a safer, more convenient alternative to travelling to a brick-and-mortar location.

-With that being said, the majority of sales still take place in physical locations and post-Covid physical shops shouldn’t compete with online shopping – quite the opposite.
+With that being said, the majority of sales still take place in physical locations, and post-Covid physical shops shouldn’t compete with online shopping – quite the opposite.
 Stores continue to offer things that cannot be replicated in the online world, in particular memorable in-person experiences that increase brand loyalty and raise awareness.
 In order to ensure shoppers keep returning on foot, businesses will need to offer even more inspiring in-store experiences with engaging visual merchandising and displays, great value and exceptional customer service.

-Retail marketing management software like Colateral’s online platform can help head office teams streamline campaign planning and store communications, and collect much needed insights from shop floors – all hugely important as retail adjusts to the long-term changes that Covid has brought about.
+Retail marketing management software like Colateral’s online platform can help head office teams streamline campaign planning and store communications and collect much-needed insights from shop floors – all hugely important as retail adjusts to the long-term changes that Covid has brought about.
 Here are some of the ways the pandemic has affected how retailers operate:

 Social distancing regulations may continue for many more months.
-Retailers will have to continue to be creative about the layout of their brick and mortar sites.
+Retailers will have to continue to be creative about the layout of their brick-and-mortar sites.
 Stock displays and visual merchandising materials will continue to occupy less space to allow safer navigation through stores, but as footfall on the high street increases, they need to deliver even more impact.
 As well as social distancing, mask-wearing, contact tracing, contactless payment, speed of service, and controlling the number of staff and customers in-store will likely continue for some time.

-Covid safety signage that was fast-tracked to stores may begin to be replaced with longer-term more brand-consistent messaging as shoppers are encouraged to browse – albeit safely – again.
+Covid safety signage that was fast-tracked to stores may begin to be replaced with longer-term, more brand-consistent messaging as shoppers are encouraged to browse – albeit safely – again.
 By utilising Colateral’s retail marketing management software, you can engineer bespoke marketing and promotions for each of your locations and efficiently communicate those plans with shop floor employees.
-Maintaining safety in-store with informed colleagues and updated signage, and a providing a visually appealing and effective experience, can be easily achieved at the same time.
+Maintaining safety in-store with informed colleagues and updated signage, and providing a visually appealing and effective experience, can be easily achieved at the same time.

-The pandemic has forced innovation in retail at a colossal speed, and those that embraced new technologies and focused on making omni-channel shopping more efficient and less expensive, while maintaining their brick-and-mortar presence have been the ones to shine.
+The pandemic has forced innovation in retail at a colossal speed, and those that embraced new technologies and focused on making omnichannel shopping more efficient and less expensive while maintaining their brick-and-mortar presence have been the ones to shine.
 Aware of the important role their physical locations play, they have also accelerated their innovations in stores, from their formats and layouts to their marketing.

-While the last 18 months have unearthed unprecedented challenges for retailers, the pandemic has also provided a rare opportunity to review, refresh and transform brick and mortar locations, look at new ways to interact with customers and employees, and adapt to an ever-changing landscape with new and improved digital solutions.
+While the last 18 months have unearthed unprecedented challenges for retailers, the pandemic has also provided a rare opportunity to review, refresh and transform brick-and-mortar locations, look at new ways to interact with customers and employees and adapt to an ever-changing landscape with new and improved digital solutions.

-Colateral’s modern and easily accessible retail marketing management software allows marketing teams to streamline campaign planning and delivery across multiple different locations, produce in-store marketing that is infrastructure-specific and equip in-store employees with clear communications and display instructions – all working together to ensure you provide great in-store experiences, while cutting costs and reducing waste.
+Colateral’s modern and easily accessible retail marketing management software allows marketing teams to streamline campaign planning and delivery across multiple different locations, produce in-store marketing that is infrastructure-specific and equip in-store employees with clear communications and display instructions – all working together to ensure you provide great in-store experiences while cutting costs and reducing waste.